 But for those of us who have managed to get ‘stuck’ sitting for most of our day, this one’s for you.
 If you haven’t grabbed it yet, download your day hiking gear checklist to get started.

 This post may contain affiliate links for your convenience, see my full disclosure for more info.

 How To Get In The Habit Of Walking Everyday

 Sitting around all the time is not good for our bodies and can lead to a host of health problems.
 This is probably one of the most motivating reasons to make an effort to move around and go for a walk each day.

-Also, I can’t think of a better way to prepare for walking the Appalachian Trail, other than, walking.
+Also, I can’t think of a better way to prepare for longer hikes, backpacking trips or walking the Appalachian Trail, other than, walking.
 A lot.

 - Good quality shoes (walking, running, or hiking shoes will do)

 - Synthetic ‘workout clothes’ that fit comfortably